azadbolour/eagerwords.com/BACKLOG.md

 - Test preferred input device thoroughly on various platforms.
 Touch needs testing.

-- Use a different database for tests in general as well as for integration tests.
+- Use a different database for tests.
 Use random user id for integration tests, so they do not have to clean up after themselves.
 Just remove the test database manually every so often.

 - React UI unit testing where it makes sense.
 Found it hard to simulate drag and drop circa 2018.
 Perhapse it has become easier.